Skateistan: What they do: Programs

 Back-to-School is a program to support children in their pursuit of formal education.
 In Afghanistan, this is a fast-tracked learning program for children who are out of school.
 Students come to the Skate School five days a week to attend classes covering the national public curriculum.
-Upon completing the program, Skateistan enrolls students into public school, usually in the 3rd or 4th grade.
+Upon completing the program, Skateistan enrols students into public school, usually in the 3rd or 4th grade.
 In South Africa and Cambodia, the program takes place outside of school hours, where students can “drop in” and receive homework help and guidance with career and further education planning.